heanlan/antrea/docs/network-flow-visibility.md

     # Database is the name of database where Antrea "flows" table is created.
     database: "default"

     # DatabaseURL is the url to the database.
-TCP protocol is required.
+Currently only TCP is supported.
-    databaseURL: "tcp://clickhouse-clickhouse.flow-visibility.svc:9000"
+    databaseURL: "clickhouse-clickhouse.flow-visibility.svc:9000"

     # Debug enables debug logs from ClickHouse sql driver.
     debug: false